AdamRalph123/Arsenal-FC-store/README.md

  - My mentor Jubril Akolade who is always there for support and to answer any questions i have for him.
  - I would like to thank [Code Institute](https://codeinstitute.net/) student support for always helping me to solove my errors.
  - The [Slack](https://slack.com/intl/en-ie/https://slack.com/intl/en-ie/) community which i can always rely on.
- - I would like to thank the assessment team for taking their time to look over my project.
+ - I would like to thank the assessment team for taking their time to assess my project.